rwebaz/Canna-Lessons-Project/docs/pages/Charas-parvati.md

 ---
 title: Charas parvati
 layout: default
+excerpt: Charas parvati is a Cannabis sativa landrace varietal indigenous to the Parvati Valley of Northern India ...
+hint: Many years ago as a youngster I was traveling around the globe and one day I found myself in the beautiful Parvati Valley of Northern India.
+repo: Canna-Lessons-Project
+ver_date: 11-26-19
-navigation_weight: 2
+navigation_weight: 8
+categories: page
 ---
-# Charas parvati

-Charas parvati is a Cannabis sativa landrace varietal indigenous to the Parvati Valley of Northern India.

-{% include toc-flammarion.md %}
+{% include toc.md %}

-## Story Text

-**Dear friends**:

-Many years ago as a youngster I was traveling around the globe and one day I found myself in the beautiful Parvati Valley of Northern India.
+## Dear Friendly One

+> **Hint**. {{ page.hint }}

 No words can describe the intense happiness I felt that moment finding myself locked in a personal center of the universe flying free as a bird gliding through creation and the colorful swirls of my mind.